Fulton County grand jury recommended charges against Lindsey Graham, Georgia senators

 Graham, who gave testimony before the grand jury, only appeared after he was ordered by courts to do so in a legal battle that went all the way to the Supreme Court.

 The report further recommends indictments for participants on the infamous call between Trump and Georgia Secretary of State Brad Raffensperger (R).
-On the call, Trump asked Raffensperger to “find 11,780 votes” in Georgia that favored him, a request which Georgia’s secretary of state ultimately declined.
+On the call, Trump asked Raffensperger to “find 11,780 votes” in Georgia that favored him, a request ultimately declined by Georgia’s secretary of state.

 Trump and former White House chief of staff Mark Meadows were ultimately charged in connection with the call to Raffensperger.